-There are in fact multiple murals (or at least, multiple versions of the same mural) and multiple Bobby Jacksons.
+There are in fact multiple murals (or at least, multiple versions of the same mural) and multiple generations of painters called “Bobby Jackson”.

 The mural was on the cul-de-sac wall in Clarence Place, below Fountain Street.
 (Nowadays, only a single block of Fountain Street remains, running from Carlisle Road to Hawkin Street (previously Hawkins Street), but it previously ran all the way from Bishop Street to Bridge St (and later, in the 1900s, Orchard Street continued east from Fountain Street and Carlisle Road was added going south from the same junction as Fountain Street and Bridge Street.)
 (For another early mural by Jackson, of King Billy landing at Carrickfergus, see Visual History 01.)

-In the 1970s the area was redeveloped and the mural, which Jackson and his son, Bobby Jackson Jr, would touch up annually, was threatened with demolition; at the insistence of local people it was moved.
+In the 1970s the area was redeveloped and the mural, which Jackson and his son, Bobby Jackson Jr, would touch up annually, was threatened with demolition.
+At the insistence of local people it was moved.
 (See p.
 11 of Oona Woods’s book Seeing Is Believing.)
-As Jackson’s son, Bobby Jackson Jr, describes (p.
+As Jackson Jr describes (p.
 7; relevant excerpt available at CAIN): “The only reason that one is still there is because my father wouldn’t move house at the time they were renovating the old street, he wouldn’t move house until they moved the picture to beside where he was going to stay.
 So they decided they were going to do that and that’s how it got up there.
 Well, it’s the last of the old Fountain, it’s the only bit you could really say is the Fountain, that wall.”
-(The image below – also of a photograph on the youth club railings – shows Jackson in front of the original mural, though whether this is while the mural was in its original or second location is not known – black & white photography was still common in the 1970s.)
+(He perhaps moved to 16 Fountain Street.)

 The mural was threatened again by redevelopment in the 1990s and this time, because the wall itself was decaying, it was destroyed (in 1993) and a ‘memorial’ wall created with a new, very similar, mural painted on boards in 1995.
 (There are images by Victor Patterson from 1977 – one | two – and 1978, and by David Mansell in 1979 of Jackson Sr in advanced years.
 So, the 1995 boards were probably painted by Jackson Jr, though we do not have a date of death for Jackson Sr.)

-(The new Jackson Memorial wall with new painted boards, in 1996.
+(The new Jackson Memorial Wall with new painted boards, in 1996.
 M01290)

-Please comment below or get in touch by e-mail if you can correct or expand on the information on this page.
+Please comment below or get in touch by e-mail (email@example.com) if you can correct or expand on the information on this page.